 Completing a course will give you the operational skills essential for the confident and responsible use of a marine VHF radio.

-The main benefit of studying for the Long Range (MROCP) or Short range (MROVCP) certificate is in knowing the correct DISTRESS, URGENCY and SAFETY radio call procedures.
+The main benefit of studying for the Long Range (LROCP) or Short Range Certificate of Competency (SROCP) certificate is in knowing the correct DISTRESS, URGENCY and SAFETY radio call procedures.

 Do You Know The Local Area VHF Marine Radio Channels To Use?